Cleophus Cooksey Jr.

-Cleophus Emmanuel Cooksey Jr. (born March 25, 1982) is an accused American serial killer from Phoenix, Maricopa County, Arizona.
-He has been charged with nine murders and other crimes committed in the city and in surrounding areas during a 21-day span between November and December 2017.
+Cleophus Emmanuel Cooksey Jr. (born March 25, 1982) is an American convicted serial killer, spree killer, mass murderer, and serial rapist who was found guilty of eight murders and has also been linked to a ninth.
+He is also accused of committing other crimes in the city of Phoenix and in surrounding areas during a 21-day span between November and December 2017.
 All nine victims had been shot.
 His mother, Rene Cooksey, and his stepfather, Edward Nunn, were the final two victims.
 A blood-covered Cooksey was arrested at the scene.

-Ballistics evidence, DNA testing, stolen jewelry and a stolen mobile phone belonging to one of the victims linked Cooksey to the other seven murders.
+Ballistics evidence, DNA testing, stolen jewelry, and a stolen mobile phone belonging to one of the victims linked Cooksey to the other seven murders.
 Phoenix authorities say there is a "distinct possibility" of more victims.
 Investigations into unsolved murders are ongoing.

-Cooksey, a grandson of Tucson civil rights leader Roy L. Cooksey, is currently represented by public defender Gary Beren.
+Cooksey, a grandson of Tucson civil rights leader Roy L. Cooksey, was represented by public defender Gary Beren.
+His trial began on May 5, 2025.
+On September 25, Cooksey was convicted on eight murder charges.

-Known victims
+Victims

+Cooksey went on trial for all the of the murders with the exception of Real as prosecutors did not charge him with that crime.

 Previous convictions

 Cleophus Cooksey Jr. had been convicted of manslaughter and armed robbery in 2001 and had been released the previous July.
 He was one of four men who attempted to rob a topless bar.
 Although the manager fatally shot one of Cooksey's accomplices and the shooting was deemed self-defense, under Arizona's felony murder law, Cooksey was held culpable because the death occurred during the commission of a crime.
 Under an agreement, he pleaded guilty to manslaughter.